Stuyk/altv-vscode-docs/docs/alt/emit.md

+---
+title: 'alt.emit'
-Used to emit from one resource to another or the same resource.
+description: 'Used to emit from one resource to another or the same resource.'
+prefix: '[Server]'
+---

+# alt.emit

 **Example Usage**